 Fire suppression agents: Within pre-engineered fire suppression systems, there is a slew of agents that can be used.
 Class K systems typically have foam fire suppressants or other wet chemical agent options to help reduce the spread of the fire within the space.
 Engines, by contrast, are typically protected using ABC Dry Chemical powder, which can effectively suppress Class A, B, and C fires.

 Detection options: A pre-engineered system usually comes in two forms or categories.
-The first is an active detection system, while the second is a passive detection system.
+The first is an active detection system, while the second is a non-electric detection system.
 Active detection requires an electrical power source, constantly seeking out heat or smoke.
-A passive detection system relies on zero electricity.
+A non-electric detection system relies on zero electricity.

 How it works: In a direct release system, the suppressant will come through the hole in the tube directly.